 Figure 3.1: Example of atmospheric dispersion at Paranal for a field at declination $\pm 20^{\circ}$, observed with the LR_blue grism from ± 2 hrs from Meridian.
 The blue and red trails show the evolution of the blue and red wavelengths during the exposure.
 Atmospheric spectra start with N-E orientation and move to N-W through a N-S orientation while crossing the Meridian.
-The maximum amplitude of the dispersion is $\sim 2^{\circ}$ at ± 2 hrs from Meridian.
+The maximum amplitude of the dispersion is ~ 2 " at ± 2 hrs from Meridian.
 Slits clearly have to be oriented N-S as a default orientation to minimize the slit losses at this declination, assuming that all MOS observations will be carried out within ± 2 hrs from Meridian.

 Attached flat and arc calibrations are mandatory for all IFU observations.
 During the VIMOS upgrade, one attached arc and three flats have also been mandatory for all MOS science observations.
 The first part of the upgrade, completed by 1st August 2010, included changes of shutters, CCDs, and the installation of the Active Flexure Compensation system.
 In addition many other mechanical parts are closely monitored.
 A second part of the upgrade, finished by April 2011, improved image quality and its uniformity accross the field by recentering the cryostats.
 A third part of the upgrade has been completed during March 2012, and included the exchange of the HR-blue grisms by VPH ones, and a full upgrade of the focusing hardware and software.
-The last and remaining part of the upgrade took place during Q4 2012 was aimed at improving the focusing range for the IFU mode.
+The last and remaining part of the upgrade took place during Q4 2012 and was aimed at improving the focusing range for the IFU mode.
 All these activities required access to the instrument during the day, which cannot be done if the MOS calibrations are running in the morning.
-We are analyzing the data to determine in which circumstances night calibrations will be required.
-Please see the instrument web pages for the latest news.
+After the completion of those activities, we have now re-assessed the need for attached nighttime calibrations in MOS mode, see Section 3.5.8.